harness/developer-hub/release-notes/harness-platform.md

    A code enhancement to include server side validation has fixed this issue.

-- The user interface does not display an error message when the referred connector in infra does not exist.(PL-30130)
+- The UI does not display an error message when the referred connector in infra does not exist.(PL-30130)

   An enhancement to the error handling system has fixed this issue.
 Whenever the connector API fails, an error message is displayed on the UI.